Modern Control Systems and Industrial Instrumentation

 • Anyone looking to upskill for future career advancement

-Teaching takes place in a variety of settings, including face to face in a classroom environment.
-It will ensure that participants can expand their knowledge of the subject and increase their skillset.
+Teaching takes place in various settings, including face to face in a classroom environment.
+It will ensure that participants can expand their knowledge of the subject and increase their skills.
 The course is delivered via various methods by a specialist tutor.
 This will include PowerPoint presentations, reviewing articles and other relevant materials, group or individual exercises and discussions.
-There may be some independent work set, and the course will involve a requirement to submit articles to demonstrate understanding and an end of course test.
+There may be some independent work set, and the course will require submitting articles to demonstrate understanding and an end-of-course test.
 Note-taking is encouraged, and you are welcome to use electronic devices to do this.

-The course manual will form part of the learning but give you references for the future.
-You are encouraged to ask questions and, if needed, spend time one to one with your tutor to go over any issues.
-During your time in the classroom, you will network with peers in similar roles.
+The course manual will form part of the learning but will give you references for the future.
+You are encouraged to ask questions and, if needed, spend time one-on-one with your tutor to review any issues.
+You will network with peers in similar roles during your time in the classroom.

 Course Content & Outline